 Open: Hiking trails and park grounds available from sunrise to sunset

 Open: The monument visitor center is currently open.
-Face masks are required while inside the building.
+All visitors over two years of age are required to wear a face mask while inside the building.

 When the Summit Road is closed to vehicles, it is available to pedestrians and cyclists---a great alternative to the Saddle Rock Trail and a means to social distance.